Share this!

 - Let them sit on the baking pan for about 10 minutes before transferring them onto the wire rack to cool completely.

-Decorate the biscuits
+Decorate the Biscuits

 - Melt the chocolate in a heatproof bowl and set the bowl over a saucepan with gently simmering water.